isomerpages/csa-sicw1/pages/FAQs.md

 Singapore is open to all travellers without quarantine or testing requirements.
 Find out more details on travel requirements to Singapore here<a href="https://www.ica.gov.sg/enter-transit-depart/entering-singapore" target="_blank"></a>.

 **6. How do journalists apply to attend SICW 2025?**
 <br>Media personnel are invited to register for a media pass to gain access to events that are open for media coverage.
-More info on media accreditation requirements can be found here.
+More info on media accreditation requirements can be found here<a href="https://www.sicw.gov.sg/media-accreditation/" target="_blank"></a>.

 **7. What is the dress code for the event?**
 <br>The dress code for SICW 2025 is business attire.

 **8. Are there Official Hotel Partners I can book for my stay?**
 <br>Our Partner Hotels offer a range of options, from luxury to affordable, located strategically near the SICW venue and key city attractions, offering convenience, amenities, top-notch service and special rates for SICW attendees.
 You can choose from our Partner Hotels here<a href="https://www.sicw.gov.sg/book-your-hotel/" target="_blank"></a>.